FREQUENTLY ASKED QUESTIONS

 Rest easy, they'll be no ego DJing at your wedding.
 My absolute priority is to make sure that every last person at your reception has fun dancing to the songs they know and love.
 However I won't be handing out any playlists in advance.
-I spend a lot of time curating varied and original set lists for my clients and besides I really won't know exactly which tunes I would be playing on the night anyway.
+I really won't know exactly which tunes I would be playing on the night anyway.
 A lot of what goes into my sets will be heard at lots of other weddings (it's the nature of the wedding game), but a lot of it you won't, and certainly not the way I'll mix it.
-I use a lot of mash-ups, bootlegs (unofficial remixes often made by myself or friends) and edits to create something that is unique to your party.
+I use a lot of mash-ups, bootlegs (unofficial remixes often made by myself or fellow DJ friends) and edits to create something that is unique to your party.

-Of course, should you be looking for an underground set, then I've got you covered with house, hip-hop, garage or drum and bass (amongst a dozen others) in a way very few other wedding DJs can provide.
-(Shout out to the jungle massive.)
+Of course, should you be looking for something a little (or a lot) less mainstream at any point in the evening, then I've got you covered with my enormous collections of house, hip-hop, garage, drum and bass and a dozen others, in a way very few other wedding DJs can provide.
+Shout out to my jungle massive.
+[Airhorn]

 How would you describe your style on the decks?

 In a few of words?
-Energetic, focused, busy.
-I get through an enormous amount of music in my sets, all tightly mixed whilst playing to the crowd at all times, with lots of imaginative switch ups coming out of leftfield, giving your guests that "OMG I LOVE THIS SONG!" feeling that will keep your party going all the way to the last tune.
+Energetic, focused, busy, creative, mashed-up.
+I get through an enormous amount of music in my sets, all tightly mixed whilst playing to the crowd at all times, with good use of effects, interesting transitions and lots of imaginative switch ups coming out of leftfield.
 A lot of my reviews use the word passionate about me and for good reason.
 I love what I do and it shows.

-Nothing is worse than seeing a wedding party slowly dying and the DJ is sat in the corner with their head buried in a laptop playing tunes that' seemed to work last time', waiting to finish so they can pack up and go home.
-I am the exact opposite.
+You know that DJ that is sat in the corner with their head buried in a laptop playing tunes that 'seemed to work fine last time', waiting to finish so they can pack up and go home?
+I am the exact opposite of this.